Ultra Rapid Opiate Detox

 - The pre-treatment screening includes extensive tests such as EKG, blood levels, kidney and liver function tests, heart rate assessment, lung treatment and stabilization of vitals.

 - Ultra rapid detox is a pharmacological procedure.
-It is imperative that the patient is admitted to start the 1st stage of detox and starting preparation 24-48 hours prior to the procedure so the doctor can become familiar with each individual patient's reaction to and absorption of medications.
+It is imperative that the patient is admitted to start the 1st stage of detox This means starting preparation 24-48 hours prior to the detox procedure.
+In such a way the doctor can become familiar with each individual patient's reaction to, and absorption of medications.

-- Some patients may require several days of inpatient screening and pre-medication before the procedure.
-Ultimately, the length of the patient's stay is based on his or her medical and dependency history.
+- Some patients may require several days of inpatient screening and pre-medication before the detox procedure.
+Ultimately, the length of the patient's stay is based on their medical and dependency history.

 Where should ultra rapid detox take place?

 - Ultra rapid detox (UROD) should only be performed in an intensive care unit of an specialized hospital.
 Procedures that require anesthesia and intubation should be performed in a safe and well-monitored environment.
 Every possible precaution must be taken to ensure the patient's safety.
 Should anything unexpected surface, proper medical resources must be immediately available.

 Who should perform the ultra rapid detoxification procedure?